 by Michael Patrick O'Leary

-About 60% of the UK energy supply comes from foreign countries including Russia, Norway, Qatar, Sweden and the Netherlands.
-Around 60% of the UK’s natural gas imports come from Norway, and 30% of it comes from Qatar.
-Around half of the UK’s crude oil imports come from Norway, and just over 30% comes from OPEC.
+About 60 per cent of the UK energy supply comes from foreign countries including Russia, Norway, Qatar, Sweden and the Netherlands.
+Around 60 per cent of the UK’s natural gas imports come from Norway, and 30 per cent of it comes from Qatar.
+Around half of the UK’s crude oil imports come from Norway, and just over 30 per cent comes from OPEC.

-Liverpool, Glasgow and Great Yarmouth are run by Peel Ports which is joint owned by Deutsche Bank.
-In 2013 the parliamentary public accounts committee accused the company of tax-dodging.
+Liverpool, Glasgow and Great Yarmouth are run by Peel Ports which is jointly owned by Deutsche Bank.
+In 2013 the Parliamentary Public Accounts Committee accused the company of tax-dodging.
 Associated British Ports is established in Jersey to avoid taxes and is owned by Singapore’s foreign reserve fund and Kuwait’s sovereign wealth fund.

 The rhetoric of many Brexiteers was that the UK had to get out of the EU to restore national pride.
 A similar mindset persuaded Americans to vote for Trump to make America great again.
 Unfortunately, this is an untenable viewpoint in a globalized world.
 It is particularly ludicrous in the UK where the very people who called for the UK to be freed of the shackles of Brussels were selling off the nation’s assets for a mess of pottage – well, a mess of something and an expensive one at that.